-11. Confidentiality.
+12. Confidentiality.

 (a) Each party acknowledges that it or its Representatives may, in connection with the performance of its obligations under this Agreement, be exposed to or acquire information which is proprietary to or confidential to the other party, its Affiliates or third parties to whom such party has a duty of confidentiality.
 Any and all non-public information of any form obtained by such party or its Representatives arising out of or related to this Agreement, including but not limited to the existence or terms of this Agreement, trade secrets, processes, and proprietary data, shall be deemed to be confidential and proprietary information.
 Each party agrees to hold such information in strict confidence and not to disclose such information to third parties (other than its Representatives) or to use such information for any purpose whatsoever other than as contemplated by this Agreement and to advise each of its Representatives who may be exposed to such proprietary and confidential information of their obligations to keep such information confidential.
-Confidential information shall not include information which is (i) in or becomes part of the public domain other than by disclosure by such party in violation of this Agreement, (ii) demonstrably known to such party previously without an obligation of confidentiality, (iii) independently developed by such party outside of this Agreement, (iv) rightfully obtained by such party from third parties without an obligation of confidentiality or (v) information required to be disclosed (x) by applicable law or regulation, or pursuant to a subpoena or order of a court or regulatory, self-regulatory or legislative body of competent jurisdiction, or (y) in connection with any regulatory report, audit, inquiry or other request for information which such party or any representative of such party is subject.
+Confidential information shall not include information which is (i) in or becomes part of the public domain other than by disclosure by such party in violation of this Agreement, (ii) demonstrably known to such party previously without an obligation of confidentiality, (iii) can be demonstrated by such party to have been independently developed by such party outside of this Agreement and not constituting an infringement of any intellectual property rights, trade secrets or other proprietary interest, (iv) rightfully obtained by such party from third parties without an obligation of confidentiality or (v) information required to be disclosed (x) by applicable law or regulation, or pursuant to a subpoena or order of a court or regulatory, self-regulatory or legislative body of competent jurisdiction, or (y) in connection with any regulatory report, audit, inquiry or other request for information which such party or any representative of such party is subject.

+(b) Notwithstanding anything in subsection (a) to the contrary, no portion of the data or information provided by Enron to the Sponsor Platform (except for that portion of the data and information that is displayed on the Sponsor Platform to all Participants) shall be disclosed to any Representative of Sponsor that is an Enron Competitor.